How to avoid collisions in 3D-realizations for moving graphs: Dixon-2 moving graphs

-Then we try to arrange the heights of edge 47 and 38.
-If $h(47)>h(38)$, then we have $h(47)>h(38)>h(54)$.
-Now we see that edge 38 is within the range of vertex 4.
-Since vertex 4 collides with all edges containing 8 (except for edge 48), this is a contradiction.
-If $h(47)<h(38)$, then we have $h(53)<h(47)<h(38)$.
-Now we see that edge 47 is within the range of vertex 3.
-Since vertex 3 collides with all edges containing 7 (except for edge 37), this is a contradiction.
-Hence, no matter how we arrange edge 47 and edge 38, there must be some collision!
+Thereafter, we try to analyze the relative heights of the edges $\{4,7\}$ and $\{3,8\}$.
+If $h(\{4,7\})>h(\{3,8\})$, we have Then we see that edge $\{3,8\}$ is within the range of vertex $4$, this contradicts the fact that the collision pair $(4,\{3,8\})$ being safe.
+If $h(\{4,7\})<h(\{3,8\})$, then we have Then we see that edge $\{4,7\}$ is within the range of vertex $3$, this contradicts the fact that the collision pair $(3,\{4,7\})$ being safe.
+Hence, no matter how we place edge $\{4,7\}$ and edge $\{3,8\}$ relatively, it always leads to some collision pair being unsafe under $h$, which contradicts the assumption of $(D,h)$ being collision-free.

-Hence, there is no zero-collision L-model realization for Dixon2 moving graph.
+Hence, there are no collision-free L-models for any Dixon-2 moving graph. \end{proof}